ah140797/news_media_NLP/README.md

 ### Reproducibility Notebook
 The most relevant file in the repository is the *Reproducibility Notebook*.
 This file presents all the accompanying code as a notebook using r-markdown and the package bookdown.
-There are two options to view the reproducibility notebook:
+There are two options to view the reproducibility notebook.
+I recommend option 1.

 1. The slow but more robust option: First, clone the repository to a local repository.
 Then navigate to the folder named *_book* and open the file named *index.html*.
 I open the file in Google Chrome and it runs smoothly.